wokaikaixinxin/GSDet/README.md

 > [GSDet: Gaussian Splatting for Oriented Object Detection]()

-The baseline of ReDiffDet is avaliable at [ai4rs](https://github.com/wokaikaixinxin/ai4rs)
+The baseline of GSDet is avaliable at [ai4rs](https://github.com/wokaikaixinxin/ai4rs)
-The baseline of ReDiffDet is avaliable at [ai4rs](https://github.com/wokaikaixinxin/ai4rs)
+The baseline of GSDet is avaliable at [ai4rs](https://github.com/wokaikaixinxin/ai4rs)
-The baseline of ReDiffDet is avaliable at [ai4rs](https://github.com/wokaikaixinxin/ai4rs)
+The baseline of GSDet is avaliable at [ai4rs](https://github.com/wokaikaixinxin/ai4rs)
-The baseline of ReDiffDet is avaliable at [ai4rs](https://github.com/wokaikaixinxin/ai4rs)
+The baseline of GSDet is avaliable at [ai4rs](https://github.com/wokaikaixinxin/ai4rs)

 ## Abstract